pwa-builder/pwabuilder-windows-chromium-docs/classic-package.md

 ## What is a classic package?

-PWABuilder Windows platform generates 2 versions of your app:
+PWABuilder Windows platform for the new (Chromium-based) Edge generates 2 versions of your app:

 - Modern package that works on newer versions of Windows.
 - Classic package that works on older versions of Windows, with fewer bells and whistles.